ksahlin/strobemers/randstrobe_implementations/README.md

 ## Current timings on an E coli genome

 Below the `ecoli.fasta` is [this](https://www.ncbi.nlm.nih.gov/nuccore/NC_000913.3?report=fasta) E. coli genome.

-The second argument is any file as it is no currently used.
+The second argument can be any file, as it is no currently used.
 This file will be used when implementing matching statistics under the methods.
-Currently, only the positions genereated on the genome are logged and output in a file `positions.tsv` the run directory.
+Currently, only the positions genereated on the genome are logged and output in a file `positions.tsv` the run directory. `positions.tsv` contains a row for each genomic position.
 Therefore I do not recomment running this analysis on large genomes yet.

 ```
 xxhash - Guo-Pibri